AnnotationSro/ember-advanced-validations/README.md

 * Validation messages per field
     * Full support of i18n (via [ember-i18n addon](https://github.com/jamesarosen/ember-i18n))
     * Custom validation messages can override default ones provided by this framework
+* helper to check if speficiec [field is valid or retrieve its validation message](#validation-helpers)

 # Usage